 If you’re keeping up with recent developments in the eCommerce industry, you’ve probably heard a quite a bit about psychographics.
 At Crobox, often refer to psychographic data as the missing piece of the customer profile puzzle.

 Since the numerous benefits of this form of data are already well established, it’s time to go into more detail.
 Any good customer analysis begins with acquiring the right data.
 Whether you have the means to do it yourself or you’re thinking of outsourcing, you don’t want to rush into your research project.

 Common challenges in psychographic research

 In 2017, U.S. companies spent about 10 billion dollars on acquiring third-party data and about the same amount on third-party solutions to support that data.

 That’s over $20 billion (!) wasted on buying a bulk of information and consumer insights from outside sources.
 And the most ironic part of all, the majority of the data these information brokers have on consumers isn’t even correct.

 Thankfully, now that Facebook has decided to stop sharing third-party data with partners and stronger online privacy regulations are in action, companies are being forced to look for different solutions.

 Don’t get us wrong - there’s nothing wrong with bringing in some help from outside if you don’t have the right resources or experts at your own disposal.
 However, you want to make sure that the data acquisition part is handled correctly, without investing time, money, and effort into the wrong places.

-There are a few pitfalls that many companies overlook when it comes to psychographic research:
+There are a few pitfalls that many companies overlook when it comes to psychographic marketing research:

 - Not selecting the right measurements